Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \subsubsection{Git}

 With Git, changes in a project's contents are accurately identified by comparing them with their previous version in the archived Git repository.
-When the user decides the changes are significant compared to the archived state, they can be ``committed'' into the history/repository.
-The commit involves copying the changed files into the repository and calculating a 40 character checksum/hash that is calculated from the files, an accompanying ``message'' (a narrative description of the purpose/goals of the changes), and the previous commit (thus creating a ``chain'' of commits that are strongly connected to each other like \ifdefined\separatesupplement the figure on Git in the main body of the paper). \else Figure \ref{fig:branching}). \fi For example \inlinecode{f4953cc\-f1ca8a\-33616ad\-602ddf\-4cd189\-c2eff97b} is a commit identifier in the Git history of this project.
-Commits are is commonly summarized by the checksum's first few characters, for example, \inlinecode{f4953cc} of the example above.
+When the user decides the changes are significant compared to the archived state, they can ``commit'' the changes into the history/repository.
+The commit involves copying the changed files into the repository and calculating a 40 character checksum/hash that is calculated from the files, an accompanying ``message'' (a narrative description of the purpose/goals of the changes), and the previous commit (thus creating a ``chain'' of commits that are strongly connected to each other, as in \ifdefined\separatesupplement the figure on Git in the main body of the paper). \else Figure \ref{fig:branching}). \fi For example \inlinecode{f4953cc\-f1ca8a\-33616ad\-602ddf\-4cd189\-c2eff97b} is a commit identifier in the Git history of this project.
+Through the content-based storage concept, similar hash structures can be used to identify data\citeappendix{hinsen20}.
+Git commits are commonly summarized by the checksum's first few characters, for example, \inlinecode{f4953cc} of the example above.

 With Git, making parallel ``branches'' (in the project's history) is very easy and its distributed nature greatly helps in the parallel development of a project by a team.
 The team can host the Git history on a web page and collaborate through that.
-There are several Git hosting services for example \href{http://codeberg.org}{codeberg.org}, \href{http://gitlab.com}{gitlab.com}, \href{http://bitbucket.org}{bitbucket.org} or \href{http://github.com}{github.com} (among many others).
+There are several Git hosting services, for example, \href{https://codeberg.org}{codeberg.org}, \href{https://notabug.org}{notabug.org}, \href{https://gitlab.com}{gitlab.com}, \href{https://bitbucket.com}{bitbucket.com} or \href{https://github.com}{github.com} (among many others).
 Storing the changes in binary files is also possible in Git, however it is most useful for human-readable plain-text sources.